cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 ### Insert

-Inserting data into Riak TS can be done using standard SQL within the riak-shell or via native methods in the client libraries.
+Inserting data into Riak TS can be done using standard SQL within the riak-shell, the HTTP API, or via code using one of the client libraries.
 In the following example we are going to insert a row into our new table using SQL entered via riak-shell.
 The following example SQL INSERT statement will create our first record:

 ```
 INSERT INTO WeatherStationData